-In [Figure 2] Router distributes bandwidth to all IPs equally by Wi-Fi router.
+In [Figure 2] Router distributes bandwidth to all IP equally by wifi router.

-A Non Wi-Fi Router may have interfaces for different types of physical layer connections, such as copper cables, fiber optic, or wireless transmission.
+A Non Wifi Router may have interfaces for different types of physical layer connections, such as copper cables, fiber optic, or wireless transmission.
 It can support different network layer transmission standards also.
 Each network interface is used to able data packets to be forwarded from one transmission system to another [13].
 To connect two or more logical groups of computer devices known as subnets, routers may also be used for this, each with a different network prefix.
-Non Wi-Fi Router may provide connectivity within enterprises, between enterprises and the Internet, or between internet service providers' (ISPs') networks [14],[15].All Routers are functions on Bandwidth Management with only on Static IP.
+Non Wifi Router may provide connectivity within enterprises, between enterprises and the Internet, or between internet service providers' (ISPs') networks [14],[15].All Routers are functions on Bandwidth Management with only on Static IP.

-3. Bandwidth Management in Routers and Static IPs:
+3.Bandwidth Management and Routers and Static IP:

 Router plays only with IP address.
 Switch plays with Mac address.
-When a Bandwidth is troughed over a Router, it can be able to limit Bandwidth only on one IP address or a block of IP addresses separately which is connected to the Workstations via Hub or Switch [Fgure 3].
+When a Bandwidth is troughed over a Router, it can be able to limit Bandwidth only on one IP address or a block of IP addresses separately which connected to the Workstation via Hub or Switch [Fgure 3].

-In [Figure 3] 3 IP use bandwidth with different level as per their use but assigned bandwidth is equal.
+In [Figure 3] 2 IP use bandwidth with different quantity as per their use but assigned bandwidth is equal.

-In [Figure 4] 3 IPs use Bandwidth with different quantity where they can able to take the maximum 100%.
+In [Figure 4] 3 IPS use Bandwidth with different quantity as they can able to take the maximum they can from a declared limited Bandwidth of 100%.

-Non Wi-Fi Microtik Router works on IP & also in some cases on MAC Address [15], Non Wi-Fi Cisco Router limits Bandwidth IP to IP separately & often on a block of IP addresses jointly [16], Non Wi-Fi Juniper also same & able to through Bandwidth on a block of IP addresses from a Router port (multicast) to Switch [17], Non Wi-Fi Palo Alto same as Juniper [18],[19].
-Non Wi-Fi Fortinet same as Palo Alto.
+Non Wifi Microtik Router works on IP & also in some cases on MAC Address [15], Non Wifi Cisco Router limits Bandwidth IP to IP separately & often on a block of IP addresses jointly [16], Non Wifi Juniper also same & able to through Bandwidth on a block of IP addresses from a Router port (multicast) to Switch [17], Non Wifi Palo Alto same as Juniper [18],[19].
+Non Wifi Fortinet same as Palo Alto.
 All are for STATIC IP addresses [20].
 Here we find two designs, Bandwidth management for IP to IP [Figure 5], and for block of same class IP addresses [Figure 6].

-In [Figure 5] Bandwidth management for IP to IP.
+In [Figure 5] Bandwidth management for IP to IP equally.

-In [Figure 6] Bandwidth management for a block of same IPs equally
+In [Figure 6] Bandwidth management for a block of same IP equally

-4. Limitation in DHCP protocol
+4. Bandwidth Management Limitation in DHCP protocol